baodrate/snap-sync/README.md

                               directory name on first backup
      -u, --UUID <UUID>        Specify the UUID of the mounted BTRFS subvolume to back up to.
 Otherwise will prompt.
                               If multiple mount points are found with the same UUID, will prompt user.
+     -s, --subvolid <subvlid> Specify the subvolume id of the mounted BTRFS subvolume to back up to.
+Defaults to 5.
      --remote <address>       Send the snapshot backup to a remote machine.
 The snapshot will be sent via ssh.
 You should specify the remote machine's hostname or ip address.
 The 'root' user must be permitted to login on the remote machine.